nab138/ProGrammar/src/courses/java-programming/primitive-variables/markdown/integers-q2.md

-# What value is given to myInt
+# What value is given to myInt?

 ```java
 int myInt;